MetaMask/metamask-module-template/README.md

 3. Trigger the [`workflow_dispatch`](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_dispatch) event [manually](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) for the `Create Release Pull Request` action to create the release PR.

-- You can find the workflow dispatch button by navigating to the "Actions" tab of the repository, and clicking on the "Create Release Pull Request" workflow in the left sidebar.
-There should be a "Run workflow" dropdown in the top row of the workflow run table.
-- Press "Run workflow" dropdown and choose a base branch, and either a release type (e.g. "major", "minor", or "patch") or release version.
-Then press the "Run workflow" button.
 - For a backport release, the base branch should be the major version branch that you ensured existed in step 2.
 For a normal release, the base branch should be the main branch for that repository (which should be the default value).
 - This should trigger the [`action-create-release-pr`](https://github.com/MetaMask/action-create-release-pr) workflow to create the release PR.